 Renewable Generation Profiles

 The following files contain renewable generation hourly production profiles (in MW) for all regions modeled, for weather years 2000-2022.
-The profiles are sized according to the installed capacity listed in the Baseline Generator List for 2026 above.
+The profiles are sized according to the installed capacity listed in the Baseline Generator List above.
 The profiles are aggregated up into unit category totals per region.

 RenewableProfiles_WY2000-2022_California_2026

 RenewableProfiles_WY2000-2022_NonCalifornia_2026

+The above files represent the year 2026.
+Other target years (2030, 2035, 2040, 2045) will be posted when modeling for those years are conducted later this year.

 Normalized Renewable Generation Profiles

 The (large) zip file below contains NORMALIZED renewable generation hourly production profiles for all regions modeled, for weather years 2000-2022.
 It can be used to develop profiles for other production cost models.
 Normalized profiles need to be mapped to a particular unit using the “weather station” variable.
 Then, that particular unit’s installed capacity and other technology attributes determine the final magnitude and shape of the production profile modeled in SERVM.
-The Baseline Generator List for 2026 above includes the weather station and the installed capacity of each renewables unit to match with a normalized profile to create the final production profile corresponding to that unit that is modeled in SERVM.
+The Baseline Generator List above includes the weather station and the installed capacity of each renewables unit to match with a normalized profile to create the final production profile corresponding to that unit that is modeled in SERVM.
 The zip file below includes a README describing the contents and steps to derive final production profiles from normalized profiles.

 NormalizedSolarWindProfiles_WY2000-2022_V2024